qala-io/java-beginner-course/docs/programme/testing.md

 re-running the whole app to manually check the fixes can actually be slower.
 * It helps checking if the old functionality still works after new changes are introduced.
 It's _very_ often that we break parts of the app that worked fine before.
+* It simplifies introducing newcomers to the team.
+It's easy for newcomers to introduce bugs because they don't know the project well yet.
+But if tests are in place there's some safety net.

 If you write tests for new functionality (or test it manually) - it's called Acceptance Testing (don't confuse with similarly sounding User Acceptance Testing - UAT).
 If you check that old functionality works - it's called